-Raised bed gardening is a very popular way of gardening nowadays, and it’s really easy to see why.
+Raised bed gardens are very popular and it’s easy to see why.

-They make gardens of flowers or food easy to maintain; they can give your yard an orderly look and if you are limited to a paved patio, they might be the only way to grow a garden.
+They make gardens of flowers or food easy to maintain; they can give your yard an orderly look and if your property’s soil is very poor, they are a terrific alternative.

-After that, it’s a matter of cutting the pallets into wall sections, fastening them together with screws, lining them with weed fabric (which we can cut to order at Warner’s) and getting the soils and plants in.
+After that, it’s a matter of cutting the pallets into wall sections, fastening them together with screws, lining them with weed fabric (which we can cut to order at Warner’s Nursery) and getting the soils and plants in.

 Good soil is the single most important ingredient for a good garden.
 Raised beds give you an immediate advantage over a regular garden, because when you fill your raised bed, you can fill it with a blend of soil that’s superior to the native soil in your yard.
 Soil that’s loose and rich with nutrients and organic matter will allow the roots of your plants to grow freely, and ensure that they have access to the water and nutrients that they need.